 8. This white-brick warehouse with a rooftop deck

 The place has great brickwork, nicely cared-for concrete floors, and excellent lighting.
-One other perk a lot of people like is the built-in bar area, which can either be used as a set, or can be stocked and used as an actual backstage bar to bring your VIPs to (with the proper permits and vendors, of course).
-And of course the East Williamsburg area is fu ll of artists, filmmakers, and cool businesses trying to change the world, so it’s an inspiring place to work.
+One other perk a lot of people like is the built-in bar area, which can either be used as a set or can be stocked and used as an actual backstage bar to bring your VIPs to (with the proper permits and vendors, of course).
+And of course, the East Williamsburg area is full of artists, filmmakers, and cool businesses trying to change the world, so it’s an inspiring place to work.

 10. This bright little warehouse space in Greenpoint

-Make sure to search Peerspace to see all the warehouses in NYC we have to offer––as well as all the other cool places that are available to filmmakers, photographers, and people planning events.
+As great as these warehouses are, there are tons more available on Peerspace to see.
+And remember, there are plenty of other cool places that are available to filmmakers, photographers, and people planning events.
 We’ve got studios, penthouses, bookstores, art galleries, and mansions galore, and that’s just the start.